sebastiansinsin/cakap/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deployment with github
+Run `git checkout gh-pages` to checkout the branch for github pages settings. after that run `git merge --no-ff origin/main` to merge a changes from main branch and then run `ng build --prod --output-path docs`, after build is finished, don't forget to commit and push